open-dollar/od-docs/docs/ungovernance/governance-minimization-guide.md

 * **PID Controller** - governance may need to keep some control over this component in the long run; the community will have more insight into how much control it will need after a GEB has been running for at least 1 year on mainnet; one reason for maintaining (bounded) control is the fact that the controller should be paused when the system's stablecoin doesn't have enough liquidity on exchanges; **NOTE**: even if governance keeps some control over the PID, the `OracleRelayer` will have upper and lower bounds for the redemption rate so that a potential governance attack cannot immediately destroy the protocol
 * **Saviour Contracts** - governance will need to keep maintaining these contracts in the long run because they are connected to external components
 * **SAFE Saviour Registry** - governance will need to keep maintaining this contract in the long run because it's meant to whitelist/blacklist saviour contracts
-* Treasury Reward Adjuster & RAI Fee Reward Adjusters - governance will need to keep maintaining these contracts as they manage treasury funds used to rewards addresses that update RAI & ETH oracles,&#x20;
+* Treasury Reward Adjuster & OD Fee Reward Adjusters - governance will need to keep maintaining these contracts as they manage treasury funds used to rewards addresses that update OD & ETH oracles,&#x20;

 ### 3. Infrastructure for Automation